 Tables compare data, like prices or features.

-Example: “iPhone models” might show a table with model, price, and specs.
+Example: “iPhone models” might show a table with model, price, and specs that enhance user search intent.

-Tip: Match your content to the snippet type Google prefers for your keyword.
+Tip: Match your content to the snippet type Google prefers for your keyword to improve your search behavior.

 Optimization Strategies for Featured Snippets